CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 weight: 814
 toc: 3
 ---
 This section describes optional configuration procedures.
-The steps provided in this section assume that you have followed the basic configuration steps described in {{<link url="Basic-BGP-Configuration" >}}.
+The steps provided in this section assume that you already configured basic BGP as described in {{<link url="Basic-BGP-Configuration" >}}.

 ## ECMP